Fraud Blocker

 Here’s what you might expect:

 1. Math Skills: This part of the test measures your knowledge of algebra, including basic operations with polynomials, factoring, linear equations, and systems of linear equations.
 You may also see questions on ratios and proportions.
-The IBEW aptitude test’s math section has 33 multiple-choice questions you must complete in 46 minutes.
+The IBEW aptitude test’s math section consists of 33 multiple-choice questions that must be completed within 46 minutes.
 It covers whole numbers, fractions, decimals, integers, rational numbers, exponents, algebra essentials, equations, formulas, and inequalities.

 2. Reading Comprehension: The test’s reading section typically includes passages followed by questions about the passages.
 The questions test your ability to understand and interpret written material.